lumina-desktop/lumina-docs/lumina.rst

 * **Configure Desktop:** click this entry to open the :ref:`Lumina Configuration` utility.

 * **Lumina Desktop Information:** click the "?" icon to determine the installed version of Lumina.
-You can also determine the version by typing :command:`lumina-info`.

 * **System Volume:** use your mouse to move the volume control slider to change the system audio volume from 0% to 100%.
 If the operating system provides a mixer utility, click the speaker icon to launch that mixer utility for advanced control of the audio system.